-When a company, whose name is practically synonymous with offshore fishing, comes up with a 33' bowrider, it’s certainly worth taking notice.
+When a company, whose name is practically synonymous with offshore fishing, comes up with a 33' dual console, it’s certainly worth taking notice.
 Obviously, she is designed to handle both "big water" sea conditions and keep a crowd comfortable.
-The Freedom 335 is the second largest vessel in the builder's dual console bowrider series and is designed for both fishing and general boating activities most anywhere.
+The Freedom 335 is one of the largest vessels in the builder's dual console series and is designed for both fishing and general boating activities almost anywhere.

 - Recessed cockpit freshwater shower